Eamon Collins: Post-IRA life

 After his exile Collins moved to Dublin and squatted for a while in a deserted flat in the impoverished Ballymun area of the city.
 At the time the area was experiencing an epidemic of heroin addiction and he volunteered to help a local priest Peter McVerry, who ran programmes for local youths to try to keep them away from drugs.
-After several years in Dublin, he subsequently moved to Edinburgh, Scotland for a period, where he ran a youth centre.
-He would later write that because of his Northern Ireland background he felt closer culturally to Scottish people than people from the Irish Republic.
+After several years in Dublin, he subsequently moved to Edinburgh in Scotland for a period, where he ran a youth centre.
+He would later write that because of his Ulster background, he felt closer culturally to Scottish people than people from further south in Ireland.

 In 1995 he returned to live in Newry, a district known for the militancy of its communal support of the IRA, with numerous IRA members in its midst.
 The IRA order exiling him had not been lifted, but with a formal ceasefire from the organisation in operation ordered by its senior command, and in the sweeping changes that were underway with renunciations of violence by all the paramilitary organisations in Northern Ireland that had followed on from it, he judged it safer to move back in with his wife and children who had never left Newry.

 Broadcasting and published works

 Having returned to live in Newry, rather than maintaining a low profile Collins decided to take a prominent role in the ongoing transition of Northern Ireland's society, using his personal history as a platform in the media to analyze the adverse effects of terrorism.
-In 1995 he appeared in an ITV television documentary entitled 'Confession', giving an account of his disillusioning experiences and a bleak insight into Irish Republican paramilitarism.
+In 1995 he appeared in an ITV television documentary entitled "Confession", giving an account of his disillusioning experiences and a bleak insight into Irish Republican paramilitarism.
 In 1997 he co-authored Killing Rage, with journalist Mick McGovern, a biographical account of his life and IRA career.
 He also contributed to the book Bandit Country by Toby Harnden about the South Armagh IRA.
 At the same time in the media he called for the re-introduction of internment after the Omagh bombing for those continuing to engage in such acts; published newspaper articles openly denouncing and ridiculing the Real IRA's campaign, alongside publicly analyzing his own past role in such activity, and the damage that it had caused on a personal and social level to the two communities of Northern Ireland.